 With remote work here to stay, many people are investing more time and money into making their home offices more comfortable.
 But, while a standing desk, an extra monitor, or a comfortable office chair are desirable, cybersecurity may be overlooked.
 With cyberattacks happening more frequently, your home office or small business needs to be protected from hackers too!
-Maddox AV installs systems and technology by Control4 to help ensure you are safe and sound!
+Maddox AV installs systems and technology to help ensure you are safe and sound!

 What is Cybersecurity?